TheOdinProject/top-meta/about/discord-roles.md

 These roles have **no moderation** privileges.

-- **club-40** - folks that have been around TOP for a while and have helped out other students in the channels.
+- **club-40** - folks that have been around TOP for a while and have most ofen helped out other learners in the channels.
 This role is maintained by the Odin Bot and this status is achieved by reaching 40 points.
 - **cah-crew** and **jam participant** - community events focused on providing opportunities for team work.
 Keep an eye on the #announcements for more events!
 - **...-book-club** - participants in our book clubs, such as YDKJS book series.